 But they highlight the brand’s mission — sports and love for risk.

-It shows their uniqueness, love of adventures and gives better insights into the brand’s personality and who it is for.
-It’s also very catchy and engaging and appeals to customer’s emotions.
+It shows their uniqueness and love of adventure, as well as provides better insights into the brand’s personality and who it's for.
+The campaign is also very catchy and engaging, which appeals to customers' emotions.
 If you love sports and risk, you’ll definitely want to be associated with Red Bull.

 What Is Content Marketing?

-Content marketing doesn’t focus on deepening customers’ rapports with a brand.
+Content marketing doesn’t focus on deepening customers’ rapport with a brand.
 Instead, it focuses on building trust by solving customer’s problems.